 From binge drinking goon (I hate goon) up the east coast of Australia, to being eternally drunk in Queenstown New Zealand.
 Or drinking buckets at full moon parties and Island hops around South East Asia, bar crawls all over Europe to cheap mezcal and tequila in central and South America.
-The Backpacker party culture is in full swing the world over.
+Backpacks and booze come hand in hand for many; the backpacker party culture is all around us.

 Of course near enough everybody who leaves home to backpack around the world, to a certain country or region does it for the experience.
 To experience something new, new cultures, a lifestyle or environments, to see and do things they’ve dreamt about.
 But for a lot of young backpackers It’s the freedom and It’s an excuse.